-- 1. Set the parking brake and ensure the gearshift is securely latched in P (Park). - 2.
-Block the wheels to prevent the vehicle from moving unexpectedly.
+- 1. Set the parking brake and shift to P (Park). - 2.
+Block the wheels.

 Note: Do not start your engine with the air cleaner removed and do not remove it while the engine is running.

 OPENING THE HOOD

 - 1. Inside the vehicle, pull the hood release handle located under the instrument panel. - 2.
 Go to the front of the vehicle and release the auxiliary latch that is located under the front of the hood. - 3.
 Lift the hood until the lift cylinders hold it open.